We are dreadfully sorry, but you appear to be using a rather out of date browser…

 Blogging is generally a very useful tool for SEO strategy, but an especially prevalent one in the travel industry, as there are so many opportunities for engaging content to give to your site visitors.
-Be it focusing on specific destinations, activities or events, offering exciting content to users is a guaranteed way of keeping them engaged and boosting user experience: all sure-fire ways of getting your travel site higher up the Google rankings than before (assuming the blogs you write are any good, of course!)
+Be it focusing on specific destinations, activities or events, offering exciting content to users is a guaranteed way of keeping them engaged and boosting user experience (assuming the blogs you write are any good, of course!).
+These are all sure-fire ways of getting your travel site higher up the Google rankings than before.

 5. Keep Up with your Competitors